0x8BitDev/MAPeD-SPReD/README.md

 - entities editor
 - tile properties editing ( can be used as collisions data etc )
 - **NES:** palette per 1x1 tile support ( MMC5 )
-- import tiles from images*
+- import of tiles and game levels from images*
 - export to **NES: CA65/NESasm / SMS: WLA-DX** with wide variety of options:
 	- 2x2/4x4 tiles
 	- column/row data order